-Contrasting the structures observed in the winter storm examples, data from Hurricane Sandy on 30 October 2012 (Fig. 8 and Animation-Figure-8) illustrate a storm where the velocity bands and reflectivity bands are usually locked together.
+gether.
 There are large, azimuthally oriented velocity bands associated with larger rain bands that are especially evident across New Jersey, southeastern New York, eastern Pennsylvania, and Connecticut.
 Most velocity perturbations classified by the algorithm are small or amorphous, do not organize into sets of bands, and move in phase with localized, cellular precipitation maxima shown in the reflectivity data.
-There are linear bands that organize in quasi-parallel sets, but these bands move in concert with precipitation bands around the storm's low pressure center.
+There are linear bands that organize into quasi-parallel sets, but these bands move in concert with precipitation bands around the storm's low-pressure center.
 We interpret the velocity perturbation signatures detected by the method as bands of horizontal wind convergence associated with the hurricane rain bands and not gravity waves.
-The velocity structures revealed by the wave detection method propagate mainly along their long axis which is not consistent with motion of the synthetic wave data examined in 3.2.
+The velocity structures revealed by the wave detection method propagate mainly along their long axis, which is not consistent with motion of the synthetic wave data examined in Sect.
+3.2.

-4 Conclusions
+6 Conclusions

 Our method identifies translating bands of wind perturbations (velocity waves) by subtracting successive radial velocity fields.
-This method can be used to detect the presence of several types of velocity waves and serve as the foundation for analysis on the role of gravity and Kelvin-Helmholtz waves in storms.
+This method can be used to detect the presence of several types of velocity waves and serves as the foundation for analysis of the role of gravity and Kelvin-Helmholtz waves in storms.
 Manual or automated measurement of the flagged wave features can be used to determine their wavelength.
 Tracking the waves in time allows the estimation of the wave propagation direction and speed.
-Such estimates must be done with care to ensure the spatial and temporal resolution is sufficient to resolve the features of interest and to capture their motion with fidelity (Section 2.1).
+Such estimates must be done with care to ensure the spatial and temporal resolution is sufficient to resolve the features of interest and to capture their motion with fidelity (Sect.
+2.1).
+This technique should be extendable to Doppler radial velocities from other instruments such as cloud radar and lidar.
+Specific filtering thresholds for such instruments should be selected consis-